Anabasis (Xenophon): Educational use

 Traditionally, Anabasis is one of the first unabridged texts studied by students of classical Greek, because of its clear and unadorned prose style in relatively pure Attic dialect—not unlike Caesar's Commentarii de Bello Gallico for Latin students.
 Perhaps not coincidentally, they are both autobiographical tales of military adventure, told in the third person.

 Since the narrative mainly concerns a marching army, a common term used in Anabasis is ἐξελαύνω (exelauno), meaning "march out, march forth".
 Throughout the work, this term is used 23 times in the 3rd person singular present indicative active (ἐξελαύνει) and five additional times in other forms.
 In the late 19th century, a tongue-in-cheek tradition arose among American students of Greek who were all too familiar with Xenophon's usage of this vocabulary item: March 4 (a date phonetically similar to the phrase "march forth") became known as "Exelauno Day".
 The origin of this niche holiday is connected with the Roxbury Latin School in Massachusetts.

 Literary influence

-Xenophon's book has inspired many literary and audio-visual works, non-fiction and fiction.
+Xenophon's book has inspired many literary and audio-visual works, both non-fiction and fiction.